-Prior to the suspension or expulsion of any student, the principal or designee shall notify appropriate city or county law enforcement authorities of any student acts of assault which may have violated Penal Code 245.
+Prior to the suspension or expulsion of any student, the Principal or Designee shall notify appropriate city or county law enforcement authorities of any student acts of assault which may have violated Penal Code 245.
 (Education Code 48902)

-The principal or designee also shall notify appropriate city or county law enforcement authorities of any student acts which may involve the possession or sale of narcotics or of a controlled substance or possession of weapons or firearms in violation of Penal Code 626.9 and 626.10.
+The Principal or Designee also shall notify appropriate city or county law enforcement authorities of any student acts which may involve the possession or sale of narcotics or of a controlled substance or possession of weapons or firearms in violation of Penal Code 626.9 and 626.10.
 (Education Code 48902)

-Within one school day after a student's suspension or expulsion, the principal or designee shall notify appropriate city or county law enforcement authorities, by telephone or other appropriate means, of any student acts which may violate Education Code 48900(c) or (d), relating to the possession, use, offering or sale of controlled substances, alcohol or intoxicants of any kind.
+Within one school day after a student's suspension or expulsion, the Principal or Designee shall notify appropriate city or county law enforcement authorities, by telephone or other appropriate means, of any student acts which may violate Education Code 48900(c) or (d), relating to the possession, use, offering or sale of controlled substances, alcohol or intoxicants of any kind.
 (Education Code 48902)

-Comprehensive Sensor Surety 1 ium

-Muscatel Middle School

-Rosemead School District

-Section 5: Suspension and Expulsion/Due Process

-Part 24: Outcome Data
+Muscatel Middle School Rosemead School District Section 5: Suspension and Expulsion/Due Process Part 24: Outcome Data